chrisjensenuk/fretboard/docs/authentication.md

 - I would create an AD group and assign this group to the App however my AD plan doesn't allow group assignment.
 - In the meantime just would manually add the users as needed or create an app to sync using Graph

 When creating the Function .NET Core code ensure the function is set to be anonymous `[HttpTrigger(AuthorizationLevel.Anonymous...`

 ## Next Steps
-- Create 2 AAD App Registrations
+- ~~Create 2 AAD App Registrations~~
-- Make sure environment creation steps work.
+- ~~Make sure environment creation steps work.
 I want to be able to tear down and recreate the environment quickly.
-I'll need a mix of ARM and manaul Portal tweaking
+I'll need a mix of ARM and manaul Portal tweaking~~
 - Have a play with Pulumi
 - Improve MSAL.js calling code
-- Explore B2C
+- Explore B2C for user self service.
-- Finish the app!